Cancer Research Facilities and Infrastructure

 A full list of core facilities is available through The University of Manchester can be found on the Faculty of Biology Medicine and Health website.

 Cancer Research UK Manchester Institute Facilities

-At the Cancer Research UK Manchester Institute, Advanced Imaging and Flow Cytometry departments provide cutting-edge tools for both the fundamental and translational study of cancer, from molecular interactions in primary cells through to tissue-wide responses.
+At the Cancer Research UK Manchester Institute, Visualisation, Irradiation and Analysis and Flow Cytometry departments provide cutting-edge tools for both the fundamental and translational study of cancer, from molecular interactions in primary cells through to tissue-wide responses.
 Their equipment enables high content screening and super resolution microscopy – using a state of the art gSTED system – as well as cell sorting and analysing, spectroscopy and both confocal and widefield microscopy.